Ian Lougher: 1983 Manx Grand Prix Newcomers Junior Race Results

-A return visit by Ian Lougher for the 1984 Manx Grand Prix resulted in a broken-collar bone after a crash on the Mountain Mile while riding a 250cc Armstrong during the 1984 Junior Manx Grand Prix.
+A return visit by Lougher for the 1984 Manx Grand Prix resulted in a broken-collar bone after a crash on the Mountain Mile while riding a 250cc Armstrong during the 1984 Junior Manx Grand Prix.

 Lougher announced his retirement from competitive racing on 14 October 2025, describing his career as "an incredible journey".

 Isle of Man TT Race Career

 TT victories

 Lougher (#3) trailing Cameron Donald during the first Supersport race at the 2010 Isle of Man TT.